brainsaysno/metaprog/README.md

 ### Installation

-You'll need to install the Metaprog package, as well as LangChain and the LLM you want to use.
+You'll need to install the Metaprog package, as well as LangChain and the LLM-specific package you want to use.
 For the rest of the guide, we'll use Anthropic's Claude 3.5 Sonnet model.

 ```bash
 npm install metaprog @langchain/core @langchain/anthropic # or any other LLM provider